 Greg Hallsworth, lead scientist and traffic analyst, INRIX, said: “We would recommend that drivers avoid major routes on the afternoon of Friday 18th December, as this will be the busiest period this Christmas.
 A combination of the usual Friday evening post-work peak, people driving home for Christmas and the start of the school holidays will cause significant disruption on the roads.

 “Drivers would be well advised to follow our advised alternative routes or avoid driving during peak times altogether.
 Major roads, such as the M25, are always worst affected and drivers should be aware that the shortest routes won’t always be the fastest.”

 Avoiding the Christmas Congestion

-In addition to Friday’s gridlock, traffic on Saturday 19th December is set to peak between 11am and 5pm and again on Sunday 20th at 1pm, with drivers seeking to avoid more typical peaks in congestion by travelling over the weekend.
+In addition to Friday’s gridlock, traffic on Saturday 19th December is set to peak between 11 am and 5 pm and again on Sunday 20th at 1 pm, with drivers seeking to avoid more typical peaks in congestion by traveling over the weekend.

 Sunday 27th December has also been earmarked as a day to avoid the roads, with the volume of cars set to rise again due to high street sales, plus a larger proportion of people out visiting or returning home from the Christmas break.